caseyanderson/creative-tech-4-comm-ed/session3.md

 ### Title

-Giving your prototype a title sometimes helps you prioritize focusing on certain things over others.
+Giving your prototype a title helps you prioritize focusing on certain features over others.
 This may change throughout the completion of the prototype.

 ---